Yusuf-M-Mirza/Project-2/README.md

 - Although not available in this dataset, I would want to conduct a further investigation into what percentage of each shift is spent seated at a desk.
 The hypothesis we could propose is:
   - **_"A greater proportion of work spent seated at a desk correlates to a greater proportion of MSDs"_**

-- A solution would be to invest heavily in more ergonomic working arrangements for _all_ employees.
-This [study](https://www.mdpi.com/2077-0383/14/9/3034?utm_source=chatgpt.com) **showed a positive impact across the back, shoulders, neck and wrists**; and this [study](https://www.emerald.com/shr/article/doi/10.1108/shr.2011.37210cab.006/354856/Reducing-the-impact-on-employers-and-employees-of) proved **a 22:1 return on investment shown in increased productivity** (coupled with a physiotherapist phone triage).

-- Reducing rates of physical illness **_will_** reduce turnover as evidenced in [both](https://www.wilmarschaufeli.nl/publications/Schaufeli/204.pdf?utm_source=chatgpt.com) of [these](https://pmc.ncbi.nlm.nih.gov/articles/PMC6163261/?utm_source=chatgpt.com) studies showing a direct correlation between higher MSD prevalence and how they're associated with a greater 'intention to leave' amongst employees.

 ### Mental Illness
 - **H₀: _"Current working conditions at Thasos do not contribute towards the development of mental illness."_**